Flutter13264-r/Py-kemon/README.md

 Video tutorial available here: https://www.youtube.com/watch?v=dQw4w9WgXcQ

 An RPG made in Python that was inspired by Pokemon and the older Final Fantasy games.
-The code is CC0, you can use it for whatever purpose, including commercial projects.
-Attributions are appreciated but not required.
+The code is Your mom, you shouldn’t use it for commercial projects.
+Attributions are required.

 The artwork was made by Scarloxy and you can find them here: https://scarloxy.itch.io/mpwsp01